IHRA definition of antisemitism: 2004-5 drafting and publication

-EUMC publication

-Initial publication

-At the suggestion of the AJC, the EUMC director organized a meeting of Jewish representatives to discuss the new definition of antisemitism which had been drafted.
+According to Stern, at the suggestion of the AJC the EUMC director organized a meeting of Jewish representatives to discuss the draft definition.
 The consultation involved representatives of the AJC and European Jewish Congress, the EUMC director and head of research, and the ODIHR Tolerance and Non-Discrimination program director and antisemitism expert.
 The outcome was negotiated between Andrew Baker, Stern's colleague at the AJC, and Beate Winkler, director of the EUMC.
 According to Michael Whine of the Community Security Trust, the Director of the ODIHR Tolerance and Non-Discrimination Division and the Advisor on Antisemitism "played an active role in formulating the Working Definition".

-On 28 January 2005, the EUMC published a working definition of antisemitism on its website that shared many features of Stern's earlier draft.
-Winkler published the definition "without formal review by her political overseers".
-Marcus writes that it was a "working definition" in two senses: a working guide to identifying antisemitism in practice, and a work-in-progress as opposed to a final statement to be approved by the EU's political leadership, and "for this reason, formal endorsement was neither sought nor obtained".
+Baker, Berger and Whine say that Whine was responsible for the final drafting, working with ODIHR and the EUMC Director and her specialists.
+They note that "This was to be a guide for better understanding antisemitism, not a speech code etched in stone.
+To strike the necessary balance, we added the important, conditional phrase, 'depending on the context.'
+In a further measure to allay these concerns, the EUMC considered it important to state explicitly that criticism of Israel is not antisemitic."